 - 2 tsp.
 Extra virgin olive oil

 - Salt & pepper to taste

-- Layer asparagus and next 3 ingredients on a large plate or individual salad plates.
+- Layer asparagus, tomatoes, basil, and mozzarella balls on a large plate or individual salad plates.

 - Drizzle with olive oil, then season with salt and pepper.
 Serve.